couchbase/n1k1/README.md

   - object field access or map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5])
   - the labeled vals or "registers" are passed amongst operators.
-- push-based paradigm for shorter codepaths
+- push-based paradigm for shorter codepaths...
   - data transfer between operators (e.g., from scan -> filter ->
     project) is a function call, instead of a send/recv on channels between goroutines.
 These function calls can sometimes be inlined by n1k1's code generator, removing function call overhead.
-  - the pull-based paradigm, a.k.a. the iterator approach, in contrast, involves additional checks for HasNext() across the operators in a query-plan.
+  - the pull-based paradigm, a.k.a. the iterator approach, in contrast, involves additional checks for HasNext() and for errors across the operators in a query-plan.
 - data-staging, pipeline breakers (record batching)...
   - batching results between operators may be more friendly to CPU instruction & data caches.